The main computing platforms in CIS are Sun Solaris, Linux, and Microsoft Windows.

 The CIS Wireless network is now managed by the K-State Computing and Network Services (CNS) department.
 To gain access to the network, you will need to have a valid eID and follow these instructions listed on the CNS website.

-For transfering files, the SCP program is recommended.
+To upload or download files between your local system and your CIS account, an SCP program is recommended.
 Like SSH, SCP is secure.
 A popular SCP program for Microsoft Windows is WinSCP.

 To upload files